-If you are eligible, you will be required to submit supplementary information regarding personal attributes that are essential for dietetic practitioners, particularly communication skills.
+If you are eligible, you will be required to submit supplementary information, including a personal statement regarding attributes that are essential for dietetic practitioners, particularly communication skills.
 Your application will be reviewed by a selection panel.

 Please refer to the following statements before applying for this course

 You can complete your first year part-time over 2 years, but second year is only offered full-time.

 Please note that Commonwealth Supported Places (CSP) are available for 2016.

 What is a Commonwealth supported place (CSP)? -